lonycell/grafana.v7/docs/sources/auth/overview.md

 ### Disable login form

-You can hide the Grafana login form using the below configuration settings.
+You can hide the ThingSPIN login form using the below configuration settings.

 ```bash
 [auth]